The Best Tandem Kayak – Double Up Your Paddling Adventures!

-As we said before, a tandem ‘yak is ‘roomy’, but 2 solo kayaks are a better option if you plan on lugging around lots of equipment regularly and want to sit comfortably (especially for taller paddlers).
+As we said before, a tandem kayak is ‘roomy’, but two single kayaks are a better option if you plan on lugging around lots of equipment regularly and want to sit comfortably (especially for taller paddlers).

 Loss Of Independence?

-We explained earlier how a tandem can be good for sharing the experience.
-Well, yes, we still stand by that.
+We explained earlier how a tandem kayak can be good for sharing the experience.
 But sometimes tandem kayaking can cause friction between two paddlers.
 Particularly if there is a great difference in fitness levels and in expectation from the kayak tour experience.